PostHog/deployment/README.md

 - Chef

 ## Contributing
-If you have a favorite config that you use we would to include it here!
+If you have a favorite config that you use we would to love include it here!
+We are always looking for fresh pull requests.